magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42584-stock-status-of-configurable-product-not-updated-automatically.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.10,stock status,configurable product,simple product,2.4.2,2.4.2-p1,2.4.2-p2
 ---

 The MDVA-42584 patch solves the issue where the stock status of the configurable product is not updated automatically when its simple product is updated.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.10 is installed.
 The patch ID is MDVA-42584.
-Please note that the issue was is scheduled to be fixed in Adobe Commerce 2.4.5.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions